SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 ✔️ There are two different verbs in the two halves of the sentence, which makes it clear that &ldquo;*faith alone*&rdquo; in the first half of the expression is functioning in a different way from &ldquo;*faith alone*&rdquo; in the second half.
 In the first half &ldquo;*faith alone*&rdquo; modifies &ldquo;*justified,*&rdquo; and in the second half it modifies &ldquo;*is.*&rdquo;

-The 80's version of the Gospel distorts sound doctrine (2Tim 4:3-4 NLT) and is possibly leading hundreds of innocent men, women, and children into debauched lifestyles (2Pe 2:1-2 NET) and [antinomianism](https://sevenshepherd.github.io/fruit-bearing/#antinomianism).
+The 80's version of the Gospel diminishes sound doctrine (2Tim 4:3-4 NLT) and is possibly leading hundreds of innocent men, women, and children into debauched lifestyles (2Pe 2:1-2 NET) and [antinomianism](https://sevenshepherd.github.io/fruit-bearing/#antinomianism).
 We need to combat this by maintaining the true definition of faith alone.

 <!-- You can also read about how [**Protestant leaders throughout history have consistently defined faith alone as resulting in obedience**](https://sevenshepherd.github.io/faith-alone/). -->